top of page

 Photo Clip: Times Colonist (1946) Victoria, British Columbia

-As the smallpox outbreak escalated south of the border, Vancouver Islanders were urged to get vaccinated, especially since the State of Washington failed to quarantine Seattle while trying to contain the situation.
+As the smallpox outbreak escalated south of the Canadian border, Vancouver Islanders were urged to get vaccinated, especially after learning that the State of Washington had failed to fully quarantine Seattle while attempting to contain the situation.
 Incoming and outgoing passenger ferries and commercial shipments between the international ports had been carrying on with business as usual, putting citizens at risk of infection.
-However, when the coastal State of Emergency was declared, British Columbia's health authorities issued a quarantine order on all vessels arriving in the province by air or sea.
+However, when a State of Emergency was declared, British Columbia's health authorities issued a quarantine order on all vessels arriving in the province by air or sea.
 They also closed the British Columbia-Washington border to the unvaccinated and anyone without proof of vaccination.
-And yet, although the province had ordered 250,000 vaccines for its citizens, the lineup at Victoria's Health Clinic on Pandora Avenue was greater than the city's supply on this particular day.
-Hundreds were turned away.
+And even though the province ordered 250,000 vaccines for its citizens, it wasn't enough for everyone.
+The lineup at the Pandora Avenue Health Clinic in Victoria and other health clinics around the province was greater than the city's supply.
+Thousands were turned away unvaccinated.

 1946::Fifteen Weeks Later